GKaszewski/tiny_packer/README.md

 - `--width`: Specify the width of the atlas.
 Defaults to `512` pixels.
 This option is ignored if auto sizing is enabled.
 - `--height`: Specify the height of the atlas.
 Defaults to `512` pixels.
 This option is ignored if auto sizing is enabled.
 - `--padding`, `-p`: Set the padding between images in the atlas.
 Defaults to `0` pixels.
 - `--auto_size`, `-a`: Enable or disable automatic sizing of the atlas dimensions.
-Defaults to `true`.
+Defaults to `false`.
 When enabled, the atlas dimensions are calculated based on the input images.
+- `--unified`: Each cell has the same size (based on largest dimensions of image.)
+Defaults to `false`.
+[CLI only for now]

 **Examples:**